bartificer/programming-by-stealth/docs/pbs49.md

 }
 ```

-For the most part this was just a case of replacing comparisons to a state to use the state’s `.value()` accessor, and returning `bartificer.ca.State` objects instead of raw values, but there is one subtlety I do want to draw your attention to.
+For the most part this was just a case of replacing comparisons to a state to use the state’s `.value()` accessor, and returning `bartificer.ca.State` objects instead of raw values.
+There is one subtlety I do want to draw your attention to.
 The `neighbourStates` array uses `null` to represent a non-existent neighbour for cells at the edge of the grid. `null` evaluates to `false` without error, but `null.value()` throws an error, hence the need to add a check for `null` on line 25 above.

 I’ve published an updated version of this code, including the updated test suite, [on GitHub as the tag release `PBS49-Challenge-StartingPoint`](https://github.com/bbusschots/bartificer_ca_js/tree/PBS49-Challenge-StartingPoint).